 In 2015, Glyn founded the Love, Hope & Gratitude Foundation.
 The organisation provides counselling, advocacy and educational programs to domestic violence survivors, and shelter for adults, children and pets.

-With courage and compassion, Glyn continues to devote her own time, money and skills to support and advocate for other domestic violence and sexual abuse survivors.
+With courage and compassion, 78-year-old Glyn continues to devote her own time, money and skills to support and advocate for other domestic violence and sexual abuse survivors